 2. Coverage Against Threats and Insults

 One problem with having a social media account is anyone with the login details could misuse it, and your business ends up carrying their crosses.
-For instance, while logged in as your company on social media, a staff member posts an inappropriate comment to another user.
-Your company may be sued for sexual harassment or other forms of insults.
+For instance, while logged in as your agency on social media, a staff member posts an inappropriate comment to another user.
+Your agency may be sued for sexual harassment or other forms of insults.
 A blogging insurance policy can save you from this.

 3. Coverage Against Violation of Privacy